mvolkmann/blog/src/lua.md

 Compared to LuaJIT, Pallene aims to offer more predictable run-time performance."

-Pallene is the name of a Saturn moon.
+Pallene is the name of one of the moons of Saturn.
 The name of the moon is pronounced "puh lee nee", but the language designer pronounces it "pah lean".

 One use case is to write performance-critical modules in Pallene, compile them, and require them in Lua code.

-To install Pallene:

-- Install a special version of Lua that exposes some required C APIs.
-- Install Luarocks.
-- Install Pallene with `luarocks make pallend-dev-1.rockspace`.
+To install Pallene, see the detailed instructions at the Pallene link above.

 ### Teal